Recovery

 3. Maintain Daily Structure

 Without a job, daily routines easily collapse.
 Waking up at the same time every morning, getting dressed, going outside.
 This minimal structure prevents a slide into depression.
 "I don't have a job, so I can stay in bed" may feel easy in the short term, but it worsens mental health in the long run.
+Even small scheduled activities like walks or library visits make a difference.

 Four Steps Toward Rebuilding